boniface/corda/docs/source/key-concepts-consensus.rst

 * The transaction is accepted by the contracts of every input and output state
 * The transaction has all the required signatures

-It is not enough to only verify the proposed transaction itself - we must verify the transaction chain that generated its inputs as well.
+It is not enough to verify the proposed transaction itself.
+We must also verify every transaction in the chain of transactions that led up to the creation of the inputs to the proposed transaction.

 This is known as *walking the chain*.
 Suppose, for example, that a party on the network proposes a transaction offering to exchange central-bank-issued cash for a bond.
 We can only be sure that the cash represents a valid claim on the central bank if:

 * The cash was issued by the central bank in a valid issuance transaction
 * Every subsequent transaction in which the cash changed hands was also valid